j84255801912/mail_scanner/README.md

 ```

 ## TODO
-* check if virus mail detection works or not.
+* add more checks in class IMAPClient and other functions to prevent from crash
-* refine README.txt
+* refine README.md
+* decompose scan_mail.py to multiple files
 * refactoring
 * remove redundant code